South Korea's abortion law revision plan sparks controversy | DW | 13.10.2020

-Conservatives and religious groups face off with women's rights organizations in a fierce debate over changes to a 1953 law that makes abortion illegal.
+Conservatives and religious groups are facing off with women's rights organizations in a fierce debate over changes to a 1953 law that makes abortion illegal.

 Protesters celebrate after the top court ruled last year that the criminalization of all abortions is anti-constitutional